|Scientific name||Otocyon megalotis|

 The bat-eared fox lives in eastern and southern Africa, primarily in savannas, brush, and grasslands.

 The foxes’ diet is made up of insects, but they’ll occasionally add scorpions, spiders, rodents, and lizards.
 At the zoo, we feed the foxes a carnivore diet along with dog food, mice, mealworms, and crickets.
+Bat-eared foxes play an important role in termite control.
+A single bat-eared fox can eat approximately 1.15 million termites each year.

 The better to hear you with, my dear!